AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -  Add Mumbai (ap-south-1) to AWS region support list.

 -  Support multiple Splunk indexers by importing Splunk config file.
-   This enables Aviatrix controller and gateway logs to be integrated with multiple Splunk servers that many enterprises deploy.
+   This enables Aviatrix Controller and gateway logs to be integrated with multiple Splunk servers that many enterprises deploy.
 To configure, go to Settings -> Loggings -> Splunk.
 Select Import files to import a Splunk configuration file.
 You may also choose Manual Input, in this case each indexer must be listening on the same port.

--  Support DataDog agent for both controller and gateways.
+-  Support DataDog agent for both Controller and gateways.
 To enable, go to Settings -> Loggings -> DataDog, provide an API Key.

 -  Enhancement for VPN user profile editing: when adding a user to a